-Domaine de Primard, a country-retreating spot a short drive from Paris, was once the estate of cinematic icon Catherine Deneuve, who filled the captivating 18th-century château with YSL and an insouciant assemblage of antiques.
+Domaine de Primard, a country-retreating spot a short drive from Paris, was once an 18th-century château filled with an insouciant assemblage of antiques.
 Now, the owners of the Domaines de Fontenille group have given the Directoire-style main house a more à la moderne makeover with licks of sage, navy and mint paints, pensive artworks and rolltop bath tubs.
 While the Jack Wirtz-manicured grounds (who’s previously pruned the Tuileries’ Jardin du Carrousel) – fit to an Ancien Régime template – remain as timelessly vie-en-rose as ever, encompassing an arboretum, kitchen garden, orchard, some resident highland cows and a garden with more than 250 types of roses.
 Plus a guinguette where champagne flows freely.
 And, the roll call of famed names continues, with a standalone Susanne Kaufmann spa and trio of elegant eateries with menus conceived by Michelin-star-spangled chef Éric Fréchon.

 Get this when you book through us: